top of page

 Eligibility: Who Should Apply

-We encourage applications from individuals with diverse backgrounds, including those from historically underserved rural, low-income, immigrant, farmworker, and tribal communities.
+We encourage applications from individuals with a wide range of backgrounds and life experiences, including those connected to rural, low-income, farmworker, and tribal communities.

-• Enrolled in their junior or senior year of a 4-year undergraduate college (recent graduates and community college students will be considered on a case-by-case basis).
+• Be enrolled in their junior or senior year of a 4-year undergraduate college (recent graduates and community college students may be considered on a case-by-case basis).

-• Interested in exploring careers in affordable housing, nonprofit leadership, or social impact.
+• Have an interest in exploring careers in affordable housing, real estate development, or nonprofit leadership.

 Work Schedule: